 Communication is too important to mess up.
 Whether you’re reaching out to your team or they’re connecting with candidates, the communication must be high quality.
 Everyone requires clear and timely messages to have a positive perception of your company.

-You can’t afford that many individuals to have such a low opinion of your business.
-Using AI-automated messages, reminder texts, and personalized emails are all helpful communication solutions.
+You can’t afford the majority of candidates to develop a low opinion of your business.
+Using automated invite messages, SMS reminder texts, and personalized emails are all helpful communication solutions.
 But video messaging is undoubtedly the strongest technique.